 Comfort is essential in a sun protection hat.
 If your hat isn't comfortable, it's less likely that you will grab it while going out the door, whereas the most comfortable hats you want to wear even when it isn't sunny out.

 The most comfortable hats are usually very soft internally and are very lightweight.
 The Outdoor Research Sun Bucket and the Sunday Afternoons Ultra Adventure were the winners in this category, as well as the Arc'teryx Sinsola.
 We find that full brimmed competitors can be more uncomfortable, like the Outdoor Research Women's Oasis Sun Sombrero, as the stiffer brims tend to dig into our foreheads.
 The Sombriolet was an exception to this; because we had sized up, it was comfortably loose on us.
 Sizing is critical, and we make notes about any notable sizing things that came up with each contender in their reviews.
+The Conner Airflow was surprisingly small and needs to be sized up.

 Breathability is key when selecting a hat to protect you from the sun's rays.
 On hot days when the sun is beating down on your head, you will want a hat that not only protects you, but that allows the pent-up heat to escape.

 As noted in the chart above, one of the most breathable hats we tested was the Outdoor Research Sombriolet.
 Its fabric breathes exceptionally well, and this model's crown is covered in mesh ventilation, which helps you stay cool.
+The Conner Airflow also has a completely mesh crown for great ventilation.

 A high quality, durable hat will last you a lifetime and maintain your healthy skin.
 The most durable hats are well made with strong materials and a crushable brim.
 The best ones can be crushed for days without the brim being affected at all and can be tossed around carelessly without worry.

 The worst can't even be crushed and fall apart at the seams over a short time.
 We tested the durability of each hat by crushing it in a small ziplock bag for 30 minutes and seeing how they fared.
 The Tilley LTM6 Airflo bounced back immediately and showed no signs of being crushed.
 Tilley's hats come with a lifetime guarantee and are always an ideal choice if you're after a high level of durability.
 We were pleasantly surprised by the Ultra Adventure's foldable brim, which made it much more durable and packable than the Sunday Afternoons Adventure Hat.
 The Adventure Hat can only be packed flat, and when the brim is folded, it gets permanent creases in it.
 The Sun Runner and Sun Bucket are also very durable, packable hats that we can stuff in our packs and take anywhere.
+The Conner Aiflow became immediately bent out of shape after the ziplock bag test and we could not bend its brim wire back into a shape that looked remotely correct.

 We also looked out for hats that show stains.
 The cream-colored Adventure Hat definitely showed dirt quickly, but we like its clever webbing band over the forehead that disguises sweat stains.
 We also noticed The North Face Horizon Brimmer's dark garnet red color starting to show some dirt.
 Hat colors are tricky; you want them to hide stains, but don't want them to be too dark as to attract more sun and heat.
 We discovered that the Arc'teryx Sinsola's black color was quickly faded by the sun, decreasing its points in durability.

-Style can make or break your dignity; it is often what your decision of a hat will ultimately come down to.
+Style can make or break your dignity; it is often what your choice of a hat will ultimately come down to.
 The most stylish hats have sleek, classic looks, while the least stylish have huge brims and odd shaped or sized capes.

 Usually, the more protective a hat is, the less stylish it is, so you will have to decide for yourself as to how much protection to sacrifice so that you look good.
 Make sure the hat is stylish enough that you will wear it.
 So, if it's too dorky for you ever to want to wear, even if it's what you're looking for in protection, don't buy it.
 All the hats with capes: the Ultra Adventure, Sun Runner and Adventure, lost style points.
 Three stood out in this category; the Tilley LTM6 is ideal if you're into Indiana Jones or want a pretty classic looking model.
 If you buy a Tilley, you'll be in an exclusive secret club and start receiving the "Tilley Nod" from other Tilley owners.